Skip to main content

 In this article

-Taking care of your teeth and gums is essential in preventing issues like cavities, gum disease, and tooth loss.
-Here are some best practices:
+Taking care of your teeth and gums helps prevent cavities, gum disease, and tooth loss.
+Start with these basics:

-• Clean your mouth in this order before bed: floss, brush, tongue scrape, and then rinse with mouthwash
+• Floss, brush, tongue scrape, and then rinse with mouthwash before bed

 • Brush your teeth twice a day